step-ponomarev/libshmipc/README.md

 ## Overview

 `libshmipc` is a library designed for high-performance inter-process communication (IPC) using shared memory.
-It provides a lock-free transport layer for message passing between producers and consumers, and builds upon this with a configurable channel abstraction for higher-level IPC patterns.
+It provides an atomic-based transport layer with optimistic locking for message passing between producers and consumers, and builds upon this with a configurable channel abstraction for higher-level IPC patterns.

 ---